Citation, DOI and article data

 Pulmonary nocardiosis is an infrequent but severe opportunistic infection typified by necrotic or cavitatory consolidation in an immunocompromised patient.
 It is caused by Nocardia spp.

 The condition is rare in general.
-Immunocompromised patients, particularly those with impaired cell-mediated immunity related to AIDS and transplantation may be particularly prone.
+Immunocompromised patients, particularly those with impaired cell-mediated immunity related to AIDS and transplantation are particularly prone.

 Incidence rates however may have increased probably due to a combination improved laboratory detection techniques as well as greater number of individuals with impaired cellular immunity 2.

 Nocardia species are Gram-positive, branching, fillamentous aerobic bacteria.